asbjborg/asbjborg.github.io/_posts/2024-12-02-sinking-mankind---new-track-published-on-soundcloud.md

 title: Sinking Mankind - New track published on Soundcloud
 ---

-# Sinking Mankind - New track published on Soundcloud

 *Exploring modern parallels to ancient myths.*

 [Listen to "Sinking Mankind" on Soundcloud](https://soundcloud.com/asbjborg/sinking-mankind)